Beats Studio Buds+ review: Same iconic style with better ANC and battery life

 Weight: Approx. 0.2 ounces (per bud)

-The Beats Studio Buds+ have arrived.
-After weeks of rumors, the 'Plus' version of Apple's most popular Beats' wireless earbuds are finally official, offering enhanced features for both iOS and Android users with improvements to active noise cancellation (ANC), transparency, and call performance, as well as longer battery life.
+The Beats Studio Buds+ offer enhanced features over the orginal for both iOS and Android users, with improvements to active noise cancellation (ANC), transparency, and call performance, as well as longer battery life.

-The good news is that the new Studio Buds+ version retains much of what made the original Studio Buds so popular.
-They ranked among some of the best wireless earbuds when they launched in 2021, but tech advances come fast in the wireless earbuds sector, and a Studio Buds update had felt overdue for some time.
+The good news is that the Studio Buds+ version retains much of what made the original Studio Buds so popular.
+They ranked among some of the best wireless earbuds when they launched in 2021, but tech advances come fast in the wireless earbuds sector, and this Studio Buds update attempts to bring these popular buds up to date.

 PR lifestyle image of Beats Studio Buds+ in black/gold being removed from charging case